-From decades as the San Diego Women’s Club to a classic Special Event Venue
+From decades as the San Diego Woman’s Club to a classic special event venue

-1992 The San Diego Woman’s Club celebrates the 100 Year Anniversary with a resolution expressed by Harriette Sargent Marshall: “To continue to maintain Club…as a vital component in the lives of our members and our community.”
+1992 – The San Diego Woman’s Club celebrates the 100 Year Anniversary with a resolution expressed by Harriett Sargent Marshall: “To continue to maintain Club…as a vital component in the lives of our members and our community.”

-2017 the San Diego Women’s Club was sold to Behind the Scenes Catering and Events.
-After a full remodel of the venue, Parq West Special Event, Wedding or Meeting venue opened for bookings in October of 2017.
-San Diego Women’s Club still holds weekly meetings at the venue.
+2017 – The San Diego Woman’s Club was sold to Behind the Scenes Catering and Events.
+After a full remodel of the venue, Parq West opened in October of 2017.
+San Diego Woman’s Clubstill holds weekly meetings at the venue.